omarieclaire/clojure-scala-cantrips/README.md

 ## Outro

-The examples that are covered in this document are the most basic use cases.
-There are plenty of use cases that are not covered here, however this document lays out a methodical approach to figure out how to consume any Scala api.

-Hope this document was helpful to you.
+The examples that are covered in this document are by no means comprehensive.
+There are plenty of use cases that are not covered here.
+However this document lays out a methodical approach of figuring out a way to consume any Scala api.
+I hope this document was helpful to you.

 *Feel free to send a pr for the corrections and/or additions you want to see.*